ddjr/advent_two_elfs_wrap_battle/README.md

-# Advent Two: elf's Wrap Battle
+# Advent Two: The Elf's Wrap Battle

 This project was part of the adventofcode.com code challenge.
 This is project one.
 Each project has two parts.
 This program completes both parts.
 Instructions from http://adventofcode.com/day/2 for both parts are below.